johnwheeler/flask-ask/README.rst

 =======================================

 Building high-quality Alexa skills for Amazon Echo Devices takes time.
 Flask-Ask makes it easier and much more fun.
-Use Flask-Ask with `ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster.

 A Flask-Ask quickstart is available on the `Amazon Developer Blog <https://developer.amazon.com/public/community/post/Tx14R0IYYGH3SKT/Flask-Ask-A-New-Python-Framework-for-Rapid-Alexa-Skills-Kit-Development>`_.